FAIRmat-NFDI/pynxtools/pynxtools/eln_mapper/README.md

 # ELN generator
-This is a helper tool for generating eln
+This is a helper tool for generating ELN files that can be used to add metadata to the dataconverter routine.
+Two types of ELN are supported (by passing the flag `eln-type`):
-- The simple eln generator that can be used in a console or jupyter-notebook
+- [**eln**]: The simple ELN generator that can be used in a console or jupyter-notebook.
-- Scheme based eln generator that can be used in NOMAD and the eln can be used as a custom scheme in NOMAD.
+- [**scheme_eln**]: Scheme based ELN generator that can be used in NOMAD and the ELN can be used as a custom scheme in NOMAD.

 ```
-$ eln_generator --options <value>
+$ generate_eln --options <value>

 Options:
   --nxdl TEXT                  Name of NeXus definition without extension